 Please indicate with an "X" in the space provided for each resolution.
 Unless voting instructions are indicated in the space above, the proxy will vote or abstain as he/she thinks fit and if no name is inserted in the space for the name of proxy, the Chairman of the Meeting will act as proxy.

-Signed this day of 2021 No. of ordinary shares held Percentage of shareholdings to be represented by proxies:
+Signed this 2022 No. of ordinary shares held Percentage of shareholdings to be represented by proxies:

 No. of shares %

 Proxy 1

 Signature/common seal of Member(s) Proxy 2

-Total 100%
+Signature/common sear of Member(S) Total 100%

 Notes: